samarthmahendraneu/Portfolio-Manager-MVC/README.md

 - **Calculate X-Day Moving Average**: Compute the moving average over a specified number of days for a given stock.
 - **Crossover Days**: Identify the days within a specified period when a stock's closing price crossed over its opening price.
 - **Moving Crossover Days**: Find the days where the stock's closing price crossed over its moving average within a specified period.
+- **Dollar Cost Averaging**: Implement a dollar-cost averaging investment strategy by investing a fixed amount periodically in a portfolio.
+- **Value Based Investment**: Invest a fixed amount in a portfolio containing multiple stocks with specified weights for each stock.

 ## Getting Started